mk0x9/random-integer-number/README.md

 # Random Integer Number

-This library provides function generating integer numbers with uniform distribution in the range from `Number.MIN_SAFE_INTEGER` to `Number.MAX_SAFE_INTEGER`.
+A package providing function generating integer numbers with uniform distribution in the range from `Number.MIN_SAFE_INTEGER` to `Number.MAX_SAFE_INTEGER`.